open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 > Would those be your customers?

 {{< expand "Show answer">}} This would be one channel.
-For example, we think of sensor nodes for agricultural applications which we test here in Hamburg for loading stations for mobile farm.
+For example, we think of sensor nodes for agricultural applications, which we test here in Hamburg for loading stations for mobile farm.
 It's energy supply, we can use it for nearly everything which needs electrical current. {{< /expand >}}